elementor/elementor-developers-docs/src/widgets/widget-categories.md

 Elementor **Widget Categories** are used to organize the widgets into groups.
 When Elementor is initialized, it registers several default categories.

-The categories are displayed in the widgets panel, only if they have widgets assigned to them.
+Categories are only displayed in the widgets panel if they have widgets assigned to them.

 External developers can create new categories and display their widgets separately in a branded category.